EciStg/order-placement/README.md

-# VendorConnector, ECi order placement services
+# VendorConnector, ECI order placement services

-ECi’s order processing service, VendorConnector, allow partners to provide their Dealers end-to-end order placement services from within their ECi e-automate® business management software.
+ECI’s order processing service, VendorConnector, allow partners to provide their Dealers end-to-end order placement services from within their ECI e-automate® business management software.
 These services benefit both Partners (seller/vendor) and Dealers (buyer/purchaser) by automating the exchange of information between seller and buyer to increase the accuracy of, and to reduce the time and cost